 Comparison with AddressSanitizer and ThreadSanitizer.
 Corroborating Section 3.6, tools not designed for detecting Rust principle violations show limited effectiveness.
-AddressSanitizer and ThreadSanitizer together only detect memory safety violations or data races in 9 of the 15 bugs that violate Rust principles.
-Among
+AddressSanitizer and ThreadSanitizer together only detect memory safety violations or

 Table 4: Evaluation results on collected PoCs attributed to Rust principle violations.
 A checkmark (\checkmark) indicates that a violation is detected.
 A double cross (XX) for AddressSanitizer (AS) and ThreadSanitizer (TS) indicates missed cases due to the memory or thread safety risks not being visible during test run.
 A single cross (X) indicates cases missed despite memory errors or data races visible in the run.